Chapter 1 : Unraveling

 Rose was going to ignore her.
 Sylvia was not going to seek her out, and Rose just wanted to let the incident die.
-But as she walked to the Great Hall later that week, the sound of muffled crying broke her trance.
-She never expected to end up in an empty stairwell with one arm around her former victim, consoling her.
-And yet, there she was, still trying to figure out how to apologize.
+But as she walked to the Great Hall later that week, the sound of muffled crying broke her trance, and she ended up in an empty stairwell with one arm around her former victim, consoling her.

 Sylvia wiped her tears with a sleeve.
 "I just want to h-help him," she said.
 "But he d-doesn't let me in.
 Not like you."

 What did she mean by that?
 Even though Sylvia didn't talk with metaphors, Rose didn't know how to respond to a girl like her.
 She only understood Scorpius because they shared twin personalities.

 "Can you teach me how to help him?"
 Sylvia asked.

 Rose stared at her, long, unblinkingly, wondering if had heard correctly.
 In all her crying, Sylvia wasn't even thinking about herself.
 She had practically been cheated on, and here she was, caring so much about the boy that she was asking for help from her, Rose—the instigator.
 It made Rose sick with selfishness.
 How petty her own troubles suddenly seemed.
 How little Scorpius deserved someone like the girl beside her.

 But Rose knew the answer to Sylvia's question immediately.
 Scorpius was an impossible task.
 She knew now that girls flocked to him because he was eternally brooding.
 They wanted to be the one to fix him, but he wasn't willing to be fixed.

 She was about to tell her when his words echoed: Some people don't want to hear the truth.

 Rose pushed the thought away.
 No. The truth was the least she could give her.